 When off-roading or overlanding, it is critical to be prepared for the times that you will inevitably get stuck.
 Having the proper equipment to help out will have you back on the road in less time.

 That is why we want to take a closer look at a traction mat from Maxsa Innovations called the MAXSA Escaper Buddy.
-Overlanders are wondering how does the MAXSA compare to the Maxtrax, so we have also created a MAXSA vs. Maxtrax table to illustrate.
-Maxtrax are sometimes called Max Tracks, but that is incorrect.
+Overlanders are wondering how does the MAXSA compares to the Maxtrax, so in this recovery boards review we have also created a MAXSA vs Maxtrax table to illustrate.
+(Maxtrax are sometimes called Max Track recovery boards, but that is incorrect.)

-Economical Price Point
+- Economical Price Point

 - Easy To Use

 - Limited 90-Day Warranty

 The Escaper Buddy Traction Mat offers a highly economical solution for overlanders or for those who travel off-road or live in areas with ice and snow.

 This pair of mats provide plenty of traction for drive wheels to move through mud, sand, or snow.
 They are user-friendly in design and store well.